liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-jsps/06-overriding-inline-content-using-jsps.markdown

 ![Figure 2: Before the `fieldset`'s nested fields, it prints *test* surrounded by asterisks.](../../images/jsp-readme-override-inline-fieldset.png)

-You know how to override specific @product@ core inline content using Liferay's `.jsp.readme` files.
+You know how to override specific @sharepoint@ core inline content using Liferay's `.jsp.readme` files.

 ## Related Topics